Studying at the University of Huddersfield? Take a look at our three locations all within 10-minutes walk of the university campus.

 - The manufacturing process uses enough energy to power 54,000 homes.

-Unlike many environmental problems, this one is not hard to fix – it can be fixed overnight – by saying no and taking a reusable cup with you.
+Unlike many environmental problems.
+This one is not hard to fix.
+It can be fixed overnight.
+Simply by saying no and taking a reusable cup with you.

 To become more ‘environmentally friendly’, Host is launching the #HostEnvironmentalPledge campaign to encourage responsible behaviour and drive sustainability across our sites throughout the UK and Ireland.